systbiol/reports/2017_June/PublishingProblems.md

 * Associate editors and EIC added as authors in HTML versions, including citations.
 * Slow access
 * RSS feeds not valid
+* Members failing to get access
+* Members not able to renew

 ## Many issues still persist